There are certain meditation techniques that can help you develop the mindset for success so you can achieve your goals.

 Chakra meditation is a yogic form of meditation with its roots in Hinduism.
 There are seven chakras (energy centres) in the body, and each offers unique benefits, ranging from increased creativity to improved cognitive functioning.

-7: Overcome the fear of being successful
+7: Overcome fear of success

 Fear is the number one barrier stopping you from becoming successful.
 In fact, bestselling self-improvement guru Jack Canfield said, “Everything you want is on the other side of fear.”

 That’s why one of the best ways to use mindfulness for achieving things in life is to erase fear from your mind.